Why API-first is the key to fast development and scalable AI integration

 Two words: microservices architecture.

 Many innovative businesses are ditching monolithic applications, which bundle a series of business functions and client applications into a one-size-fits-all package.
 Instead, they are adopting a custom approach.
-They mix and match software components — e.g., microservices — to build a modular tech stack that offers the functionality they need to face their unique business challenges.
+They mix and match software components (such as microservices) to build a modular tech stack that offers the functionality they need to face their unique business challenges.

 APIs are essential to this kind of microservices architecture.
 They act as an interface layer that enables the various components in the microservices ecosystem to communicate with each other and share functionality.

 You may already see why the API-first approach is so important.
-Because this strategy focuses on the API-first approach, it produces the most flexible and easy-to-use APIs.
+Because this strategy focuses on defining, then building, the API connections between services before any other work is done, it produces the most flexible and easy-to-use APIs.
 And this makes it easier to build out a robust microservices architecture.

 API-first vs. code-first